 - they’re registered with the doctor using that address”.

-The landlord or agent will ask you to bring in your original documents to prove your right to be in the UK and all members of the household who are 18 and over will need to go to the office for this check.
+The landlord or agent will ask you to show them your original documents to prove your right to be in the UK and all members of the household who are 18 and over.

 Government guidance states that the landlord /agent should check that: